-Behavioral Health and Developmental Services Unit Fiscal Year 2021 Work Plan
+Behavioral Health and Developmental Services Unit Fiscal Year 2022 Work Plan

-The Behavioral Health and Developmental Services Unit sought out potential areas of focus from DBHDS, the Joint Commission on Health Care, the National Alliance on Mental Illness and others.
-The Behavioral Health and Developmental Services Unit has selected the following areas on which to focus in fiscal year 2021.
+The Behavioral Health and Developmental Services Unit sought out potential areas of focus from DBHDS and other stakeholder groups.
+The Behavioral Health and Developmental Services Unit has selected the following areas on which to focus in fiscal year 2022:

-- Inspect, monitor and review the quality of services provided in state facilities and by providers as defined in Code § 37.2-403, including licensed mental health treatment units in state correctional facilities. - Evaluate safety and security policies and procedures of DBHDS-licensed facilities. - Receive, track and review complaints from constituents, patients, family members and legislative officials pertaining to the quality of services provided at state facilities, DBHDS-licensed providers and community services boards as defined under Code §37.2-100. - Monitor and evaluate the DBHDS mortality review process.
+- Inspect, monitor and review the quality of services provided in state facilities and by providers as defined in Code § 37.2-403, including licensed mental health treatment units in state correctional facilities. - Evaluate the use of electronic health records in DBHDS facilities. - Monitor and evaluate the DBHDS mortality review process. - Evaluate the use of seclusion and restraint in mental health programs in the Commonwealth.